 The story caught the attention of an author and heir to the Wrigley-chewing gum company, Helen Rich.

 Not only did she adopt Lady, but she sent a private jet to whisk her away.

 We think Lady finally gets the life she deserves.

 With her loving new owner by her side.

 I love a story with a happy ending and it is incredibly heartwarming to know that Lady now has a family that loves her.
-Please share this touching story of how a lab walks 30 miles back home but finds a loving family instead with your friends and family, they’ll love you for it.
+Please share this touching story of how a lab walks 30 miles back home to find a loving family with your friends and family, they’ll love you for it.